Faerberia: Description

-Faerberia carbonaria is a small funnel mushroom with tough grey-white flesh.
-Although it belongs to the family Polyporaceae it does have gills.
-As a somewhat rare, monotypic, gilled polypore with a habitat of burned soil it is therefore quite an unusual species.

-Cap: 0.5-2cm.
-Funnel shaped and umbilicate, smooth or lightly fibrous texture.
-The cap margin is usually scalloped and inrolled.
-Stem: 1.5-7cm.
-Often curved, irregular and fused together above the swollen base which sometimes displays white rhizoids.
-Gills: Grey, becoming paler towards the stipe.
-Thick, decurrent and usually with significant forking.
-Spore print: White.
-Spores: Ellipsoid, smooth, non-amyloid.
-8-9.5 x 4.5-5.5 μm.
-Taste: Indefinite and mild.
-Smell: Faint and indefinite.
+Faerberia carbonaria is a small funnel mushroom with tough, grey-white flesh.
+Although it belongs to Polyporaceae, it has gills.
+It is a somewhat rare, monotypic, gilled polypore with a habitat of burned soil.
+The cap diameter is 0.5–2 cm.
+It is funnel shaped and umbilicate, smooth or lightly fibrous texture.
+The cap margin is usually scalloped and rolled in.
+The stem is 1.5–7 cm.
+It is often curved, irregular, and fused together above the swollen base which sometimes displays white rhizoids.
+The gills are grey, growing paler towards the stipe.
+They are thick, decurrent, and usually with significant forking.
+The spore print is white.
+The spores are ellipsoid, smooth, non-amyloid.
+8–9.5 x 4.5–5.5 micrometer (μm).
+The taste is indefinite and mild.
+The smell is faint and indefinite.

-Habitat and Distribution
+Habitat and distribution

-F. carbonaria grows on burned soil with woodland fire sites being its most common habitat.
-It may grow in small trooping groups or be found individually but it is an uncommon find appearing through Summer and Autumn.
+F. carbonaria grows on burned soil with woodland fire sites as its most common habitat.
+It may grow in small trooping groups or be found individually, but it is uncommon to find it through summer and autumn.

-Edibility
+Relation to humans

-Whilst it is an edible mushroom it is regarded as a poor edible due to its tough texture, mild taste and general rarity.
+Whilst it is an edible mushroom, it is regarded as a poor choice due to its tough texture, mild taste, and general rarity.